- Research Interests:

 - Clinical Practice:

-- Idiopathic Pulmonary Fibrosis, Interstitial Lung Disease, Pulmonary & Respiratory Care
+- Pulmonary Fibrosis Treatment, Interstitial Lung Disease, Pulmonary & Respiratory Care

 Imre Noth, MD, joined UVA in February 2018 as the chief of the Division of Pulmonary and Critical Care Medicine.
 He received his bachelor of arts from the University of Pennsylvania, followed by a master of science in human physiology at Georgetown University and a medical degree from the University of Arizona College of Medicine.
 Noth completed a residency in internal medicine at the University of California at Davis Medical Center in Sacramento, California.
 He then pursued a pulmonary and critical care fellowship at the University of Chicago, where upon completion in 1999, he joined the faculty.
 Noth rose to the rank of professor of medicine at the University of Chicago in 2012.